danielholmes/battle-for-hill-218/README.md

 ## Git Pre-Commit Hook

 Available in `etc/pre-commit`.
-Runs an auto style detection + fixer.
+Runs an auto style detection and prevents commit if any issues.

 ## TODO

- - there should be tooltips on player panel icons (air strikes, hand, player deck)

  - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)